A variety of gifts to City of Hope can help reduce income, capital gains or estate taxes.

 - Convert the full value of stock into a lifetime income stream

 - Receive a significant charitable income tax deduction

 Because retirement plans are taxed differently than most assets, they may actually become a tax liability.
 Naming City of Hope a beneficiary of your retirement account can be an attractive option for leaving a legacy and reducing income and possibly estate taxes for your loved ones.

 *Tax Rates shown here reflect 2018 tax law changes.

 Estate tax is not shown because it applies infrequently.

 Making City of Hope a beneficiary of a retirement account is easy.
 Simply ask your plan administrator for a beneficiary designation form and include City of Hope as beneficiary of a specific percentage of the account value or as a contingent beneficiary.

 An immediate gift of real estate.
 Donating property outright to City of Hope frees you from the costs and responsibilities of ownership.
 If you have owned the property more than a year, you will enjoy a charitable income tax deduction equal to the property’s full fair market value.
 You will eliminate any capital gain and the gift reduces your future taxable estate.

 When you give appreciated securities, you may receive an immediate income tax charitable deduction as well as savings on capital gains taxes.
 Your gift of stock or mutual funds can also be used to generate income for life through a charitable gift annuity.
-For information about gifts of stock, please contact us at 800-667-5310 or Philanthropy@coh.org.
-Click here for more information about establishing a charitable gift annuity with appreciated securities.
+You can make a gift of appreciated securities to City of Hope while diversifying your portfolio and/or securing a stream of income.
+For direct information about gifts of stock, please call 800-232-3314 or email us at